 After multiple conflicts and feudal agreements in medieval times, the territory became a co-estate between the Bishop of Urgel and the Count of Foix who, when he acquired the title of King of Navarre and France, there were nobility and title transfers. the lordship acquires the rank of co-principal, being also the titles united in such a way that successive French heads of state are also co-princes of Andorra next to the bishop of Urgel.

 Is Andorra from the European Union?

-When someone wonders if Andorra belongs to the European Union, they must think that the country has only recently opened itself abroad as an opaque and isolationist tax haven, as we said in our article on the transformation of Andorra.
+When someone wonders if Andorra belongs to the European Union, they should think that the country has only recently opened up to the outside world since its past as an opaque and isolationist tax haven, as we said in our article on the transformation of Andorra.
 At that time it left the tax havens lists of the EU and the OECD and made numerous agreements with international organizations and independent European countries.

 So that, No, Andorra is not and is not part of the European UnionSince, according to them, "the EU institutions are currently not adapted to the accession of these small countries".
 But nevertheless, Since the 90's he has been this co-principle approaching positions and reaching agreements constantly: